 Even though Jefferson Park is in a transformative stage, new renters and longtime residents join in fostering a welcoming spirit that invites all walks of life to experience its new eateries and watering holes.
 You’ll find residents uniting over their shared interest in international cuisines and crafty cocktails here.
 Locals stay active on the trails of Jefferson Park and spend afternoons walking their dogs on the tree-lined streets.
 This neighborhood’s vibe will continue to be sculpted as more people and businesses move here.

 Residents flock to support the local businesses that are sprinkled throughout this neighborhood.
 Sip on craft beer while overlooking Denver’s striking skyline at Briar Common Brewery + Eatery.
 Then, head over to Sarto’s to experience authentic Northern Italian cuisine fresh out of their wood-stone oven.
 Bike or walk through Gates Crescent Park while catching views of the South Platte River.
 Finally, the Downtown Aquarium is a must-visit, with over 500 species of fish and state-of-the-art dining.

 Things to Know

 Bring your car!
-You’ll find ample street parking here, as well as parking garages for larger apartment complexes.
+You’ll find ample street parking here, as well as parking garages for larger residential buildings.
 As far as price point and proximity to downtown, Jefferson Park is most similar to City Park West.
-While this neighborhood is filled with eating and drinking options, spots for shopping are few and far between.
-Expect rent prices to increase as new apartments and businesses are built in this up-and-coming neighborhood.
+While this neighborhood is filled with eating and drinking options, shopping spots are few and far between.
+Expect rent prices to increase as new housing and office space are built in this up-and-coming neighborhood.